-Charlotte is a child and adolescent psychiatrist with longstanding interests in health policy and population and public health.
-She holds the Canada Research Chair in Children’s Health Policy and is an Associate Professor in the Faculty of Health Sciences at Simon Fraser University (SFU), where she is also Director of the Children’s Health Policy Centre.
+Charlotte is a Professor in the Faculty of Health Sciences at Simon Fraser University and a child and adolescent psychiatrist with longstanding interests in health policy and population and public health.
+She holds the Canada Research Chair in Children’s Health Policy and is Director of the Children’s Health Policy Centre.
 After her basic training at UBC, Charlotte worked with First Nations and Aboriginal communities across BC before going on to complete her MD followed by residencies and post-graduate research training at McMaster University.
 She held faculty appointments at McMaster and UBC before joining SFU in 2006.
 Charlotte’s research focuses on reducing mental health disparities, starting in childhood, by improving the links between research and policy.
 She is currently co-leading the BC Healthy Connections Project, a five-year randomized controlled trial assessing the effectiveness of the Nurse-Family Partnership program at reducing child maltreatment and improving children’s mental health and development in Canadian settings.
 In addition to her research, Charlotte teaches at SFU and consults with policy-makers at the regional, provincial and federal levels.
 She also continues to work as a psychiatrist with disadvantaged children and youth — who inspire and inform every aspect of her research and teaching.

 Nicole is an Adjunct Professor in the Faculty of Health Sciences at SFU and Mowafaghian University Research Associate as well as the Scientific Director for the BC Healthy Connections Project, a five-year scientific evaluation of the Nurse-Family Partnership prevention program.
 Nicole completed a BSc in pharmacology at Dundee University, Scotland, followed by an MSc in nutritional sciences at the University of Toronto.
 She received her PhD in educational psychology at UBC, studying the neurobiology of social support and child behaviour.
 She also has more than 10 years of experience leading randomized controlled trials.
 Before joining the Children’s Health Policy Centre, she was a CIHR-funded post-doctoral fellow in psychology at SFU, studying the neurobiology of adolescent development.